• Skip to primary navigation

 More baking tips

-First, bake the crust and let it cool.
-Then fill it with the most luscious fresh pumpkin mousse which in my case is "spirited" (I love you, William).
-If you don't like the alcohol feel free to substitute fresh OJ or apple juice or even maple syrup in its place.
-Feel free to play with the spices too, but for me there is nothing better and easier than a quality pumpkin pie spice mixture like the one from King Arthur Baking Company.
+First, bake the crust and cool it completely.
+Then, fill it with the most luscious fresh pumpkin mousse--mine is "spirited" (I love you, William).
+If you don't like alcohol, substitute fresh orange juice, apple juice, or even maple syrup.
+Experiment with the spices if you'd like, but I prefer the simplicity and rich flavor of a high-quality pumpkin pie spice blend, like the one from King Arthur Baking Company.

 The best pumpkin torte with fresh pumpkins.